Skip to Content

 *A dedicated short-range communication channel (DSRC) is a technology that allows enforcement authorities to read infringement related information from passing vehicles by using remote early detection equipment.
 It serves only as a pre-filter to select vehicles for a more thorough inspection, allowing compliant drivers to continue their journey uninterrupted, saving time and resources.

 Mobility Package I requires Smart Tachograph Version 2 units to be fitted to new vehicles first registered since August 2023 regardless of whether they are used for international or national journeys.
-However, the tachograph retrofit requirements do not apply to vehicles that are exclusively used for national journeys only (noting however that travel through Northern Ireland constitutes an international journey).
+However, the tachograph retrofit requirements do not apply to vehicles that are exclusively used for national journeys only, and until 30 June 2026 following agreement with the European Commission and the UK authorities, on transit journeys through Northern Ireland between two points in the Republic without any loading or unloading operations taking place in Northern Ireland and vice versa.

 Own account vehicles operating internationally include those travelling to, through or from the United Kingdom (including Northern Ireland) and are required to comply with the retrofit requirements from the specified dates, unless they qualify for an existing exemption.